devpool08/PlaywrightJavaTutorial/Readme.md

 Absolutely!
 Here’s a **detailed README section (Day 5)** describing your Continuous Integration (CI) workflow integration for Playwright Java using GitHub Actions.
 This section explains the setup, the workflow steps, and thoroughly describes each screenshot to help you and visitors understand the automation pipeline visually and practically.

-## 📅 Day 5: 🚦 Continuous Integration with Playwright Java & GitHub Actions
+## 📅 Day 4 (continue..): 🚦 Continuous Integration with Playwright Java & GitHub Actions

 Automating tests is awesome — but **running them automatically** on every push, pull request, or branch makes your automation bulletproof!
 Today, I integrated my Playwright Java tests with **GitHub Actions** for end-to-end CI.